X

 When looking at power ratings, the one-third factor applies.
 In simplest terms, for a windlass with a max load of 1500 pounds, ground tackle weight should be under 500 pounds.

-Positioning the windlass chain-wheel on deck straight in line with the bow roller is ideal, which is why the base of the windlass is often set slightly off center-line.
+Positioning the windlass chain wheel on deck straight in line with the bow roller is ideal, which is why the base of the windlass is often set slightly off center-line.
 The lead angle to the windlass should in any case be within 5 degrees to port or starboard of the center of the bow roller.

 Chain Angle

-Usually the most important factor in positioning the windlass is simply to locate it over the deepest portion of locker to get the most drop.
+Usually the most important factor in positioning the windlass is simply to locate it over the deepest portion of the locker to get the most drop.
 With depth, gravity is going to take the rode deeper into the locker.

 If there was no windlass on the boat previously, there’s a good chance you’ll have to add a bow roller.
 How you will go about installing one will vary from boat to boat and may require modification if you have tall, or metal, toerails and need to mount a bow roller on top of the toerail, pass through the rail, or pass under it.
 At Imtra, we sell a line of bow rollers but we don’t do installations.
-Consult with boat manufacturers, boatyard, and owners groups, and with luck, you’ll find a similar or matching boat model that has already worked it out.
+Consult with boat manufacturer, boatyard, and owner groups, and with luck, you’ll find a similar or matching boat model that has already worked it out.

 Sometimes adding a new bow roller is as simple as a bolt-on installation.
 Often, our customers add a bow roller and need to switch from a single red-and-green navigation light on the center line to separate red and green lights to mount farther outboard.